 Roger Horwood is arguably one of Australia's leading energy engineers and has conducted and managed hundreds of energy and greenhouse projects and studies, travelled overseas to train and deliver energy management diagnostics, managed several offices and assisted in business development in Australia and abroad.
-With his depth of experience across so many sectors of the economy, Roger facilitates training and certification in the Certified Energy Manager (CEM) accreditation within Australia.
+With his depth of experience across so many sectors of the economy, Roger facilitates training and certification in the Certified Energy Manager (CEM) certification within Australia.

-Maintaining AEE accreditation
+Maintaining AEE certification

 Cancellations received 30 days prior to the training will be accepted and fees refunded less a 50% cancellation fee.
 Cancellations made on/after 30 days prior to the training cannot be accepted.
 Registrations are non-transferable.
 Refunds will not be available if you choose not to attend the training course.
 Cancellation requests must be received in writing and can be sent to email@example.com